OCD AND ANXIETY

 Overall, our outcome data consistently have shown that our residential and partial hospitalization treatment centers offer effective treatment, and newer studies under way are demonstrating similar consistency in outcomes for our partial hospital level of outpatient care.
 In selected programs where we have reached out one year after they leave the program, past patients report that they’ve been able to maintain the gains they made during treatment.
 With the implementation of our Cerner electronic health record, we are gaining additional understanding of our clinical effectiveness across service lines, levels of care and throughout our system, including our regional network of outpatient centers.
 With this knowledge, we are gaining insights that contribute to real-time adjustments in care and help us confirm the impact of evidence-based care upon outcomes.

-Rogers Behavioral Health treats individuals with substance use disorders at the Herrington Recovery Center.
-Individuals receiving residential treatment at Herrington are asked to routinely complete three instruments that assess the severity of symptoms as well as co-occurring problems of depression and disability.
-These measures help us create individualized treatment plans, assess each person’s progress in treatment, and evaluate the overall effectiveness of our programs.
+Rogers Behavioral Health treats adults with substance use disorders at the Herrington Center for Addiction Recovery.
+Individuals receiving residential care are asked to routinely complete three instruments that assess the severity of symptoms as well as co-occurring problems of depression and disability.
+These measures help us create individualized treatment plans, assess each person’s progress in treatment, and evaluate the overall effectiveness of our care.

-From August of 2014 until March of 2018, 462 adults admitted to our residential services completed measures at both admission and discharge.
+From August of 2014 until March of 2018, 462 adults admitted to our residential care completed measures at both admission and discharge.
 42% were female and the mean age was 36 years (SD=13.19).

-At time of admission to the residential programs individuals report moderate depression, as measured by the QIDS (m= 12.28, SD=5.75); at time of discharge individuals report mild to no symptoms of depression (m= 5.74, SD=3.85).
+At time of admission to our residential care individuals report moderate depression, as measured by the QIDS (m= 12.28, SD=5.75); at time of discharge individuals report mild to no symptoms of depression (m= 5.74, SD=3.85).
 Utilizing paired sample t-tests, we find that these differences are statistically significant at the p< .001.